carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 * Component definition of done exclusions
   * IE11 and Mobile Safari is not a priority in this release, although exploratory testing is recommended to help identify major issues (that could require breaking changes)
   * IDL motion (because its replacing existing animations, and not a breaking change for when it's ready)
+  * Themes g10, g90, g100 (will be just CSS changes)
-  * AVT level 1 is good enough
+  * AVT level 2 and 3

 Questions: